open-mmlab/mmsegmentation/docs/dataset_prepare.md

 The dataset can be requested at the challenge [homepage](https://www2.isprs.org/commissions/comm2/wg4/benchmark/data-request-form/).
 The '2_Ortho_RGB.zip' and '5_Labels_all_noBoundary.zip' are required.

-For Postdam dataset, please run the following command to download and re-organize the dataset.
+For Potsdam dataset, please run the following command to download and re-organize the dataset.

 ```shell
 python tools/convert_datasets/potsdam.py /path/to/potsdam